 Donations will go toward funding initiatives for educating Black and brown youth, such as programs for coding, activism camps, and providing books for schools.

-Community organizations serving disabled BIPOC
+Community organizations serving disabled Black, brown, and Indigenous people

-Donations will go toward legislative efforts to overturn systemically racist policies at either national, state, or local levels.
+Donations will go toward legislative efforts to overturn systemically racist policies at national, state, or local levels.